 Clementi used to have 2 cinemas operating in close proximity to each other.
 One of them is the Empress Cineplex.
 Opened in 1975, this cineplex was operated by Eng Wah (now known as WE Cinemas).
 It housed a KFC outlet and an arcade known as Wywy Wonderspace.
 All of these closed down in July 2006.

 Demolition works started in the 2nd half of 2011, and a new 6-storey cineplex called 321 Clementi, managed by WE Cinemas, was opened in 2015.

 Demolition in progress

 The other cinema was the Commonwealth (Clementi) Theatre.
 The iconic pink cuboid-shaped building was visible next to Clementi MRT Station.
 It also housed a McDonald’s on the ground floor and Party World KTV on the upper floors.
 In front of it was a huge stepped fountain that flowed between Blocks 442 and 449.
 The theatre was demolished and CityVibe stands in its place now.
 Party World KTV continues to operate in the new premise, but there are no longer any cinemas in the area.
-As a tribute to the old fountain that was also torn down, a smaller fountain can be located beside the Clementi Mall.
+A smaller fountain, located beside Clementi Mall, serves as a tribute to the older fountain.

 Demolished: 2012 to 2013

 Clementi Temporary Bus Interchange